Mental Health Medications | Drugs Used To Treat Mental Illnesses

 Anti-Anxiety Medications

-Anti-anxiety medications can reduce anxiety and panic caused by mental health conditions such as anxiety disorders, obsessive-compulsive disorder (OCD), and post-traumatic stress disorder (PTSD).
+Anti-anxiety medications can reduce anxiety and panic caused by mental health conditions such as anxiety disorders, including obsessive-compulsive disorder (OCD), or post-traumatic stress disorder (PTSD).

 The most common medications used to treat anxiety include: